 The crash came minutes after Helene Olafsen of Norway was also taken off the course with an injury.
+Olafsen hurt her knee about a third of the way into her run.
 The other 22 riders during the first heat were able to navigate the course unscathed.

-"It's always a big bummer when you see some of your friends go down and get injured and you never really know because you're kind of just sitting there," said Lindsey Jacobellis of the U.S. "I try to zone out and focus on what I've got to do."
+"It's always a big bummer when you see some of your friends go down and get injured and you never really know because you're kind of just sitting there," said Lindsey Jacobellis of the U.S., who was eliminated in the semifinals.
+"I try to zone out and focus on what I've got to do."

 The accidents came a day after Russian skicross racer Maria Komissarova of Russia sustained a spinal injury during training on the same slope.